railwayapp/docs/src/pages/develop/projects.md

 - Up to 96 vCPU / container
 - Up to 2 TB of Disk

-## Project Usage

-Projects on Railway are billed per minute and only for the resources projects use.

-**RAM**
-$0.000231 / GB / minute

-**CPU**
-$0.000463 / vCPU / minute

-Users can see the usage of their projects under [your billing page](https://railway.app/account/billing).

 ## Fair Use

 If we deem that projects violate the [fair use](https://railway.app/legal/fair-use) policy, Railway will shut down any violating projects.